Arizona Sales Tax & Audit Guide

 Economic Nexus (Wayfair Law) and Internet Sales in Arizona

-In short, if you make sales in Arizona through a website you own, you must collect and remit sales tax to Arizona once your sales reach $100,000.
+Currently, if you make sales in Arizona through a website you own, you must collect and remit sales tax to Arizona once your sales reach $100,000.
 You have 30 days from when you hit this threshold to get a license and start collecting and remitting sales tax.

 Which Sales are Subject to Arizona Sales Tax?

-We recommend scheduling a time to review your specific situation with one of our sales tax professionals.
+Schedule a time to review your specific situation with one of our sales tax professionals.

 Common Exemptions from Arizona Sales and Use Tax:

-- Sales to State and Federal Government
+- Certain Sales to State and Federal Government

 - Business activities performed on a reservation are tax exempt.
 See Tax exemption; sales to Indian tribes, tribally owned businesses, tribal entities, and affiliated Indians for more information.